Pavel401/timeline_date_picker_plus/README.md

 ---

-## 🌟 Star this repo if you find it useful!
+## 🌟 Like and Star this repo if you find it useful

----

-Would you also like me to prepare a minimal **example app** code (`example/lib/main.dart`) you can publish along with this on pub.dev? 🚀
-It will make your package even more professional! 🚀